candid82/joker/README.md

 (def-something baz ...)
 ```

 Symbol `baz` is introduced inside `def-something` macro.
 The code it totally valid.
 However, the linter will output the following error: `Parse error: Unable to resolve symbol: baz`.
 This is because by default the linter assumes external vars (`bar/def-something` in this case) to hold functions, not macros.
 The good news is that you can tell Joker that `bar/def-something` is a macro and thus suppress the error message.
 To do that you need to add `bar/def-something` to the list of known macros in Joker configuration file.
-The file is called `.joker` and should be in your home directory.
-It should contain a single map with `:known-macros` key:
+The configuration file is called `.joker` and should be in the same directory as the target file, or in its parent directory, or in its parent's parent directory etc up to the root directory.
+Joker will also look for `.joker` file in your home directory if it cannot find it in the above directories.
+The file should contain a single map with `:known-macros` key:

 ```clojure
 {:known-macros [bar/def-something foo/another-macro ...]}